cjdutoit/PartialMock.Demo/README.md

 ###1) Make the project internal visible to the unit test

-(See https://www.youtube.com/watch?v=dweVExK8IPs for more info oninternal visible)
+(See https://www.youtube.com/watch?v=dweVExK8IPs for more info on internal visible / assemblies as friend in c#)

 ```
 	<ItemGroup>